Phone 020 7353 8559

 Email thomas@templechurch.com

-Thomas is passionate about teaching and encouraging students to develop a range of musical skills from a young age.
-He has created numerous educational resources which link performance with musical theory, aural awareness, keyboard understanding, and harmony to encourage the development of a well-rounded musician.
-He is regularly developing new educational materials which encourage an understanding of musical theory through the repertoire that students are performing.
+Teaching and outreach are central to Thomas’ work.
+He is passionate about encouraging students to develop a range of musical skills from a young age, often creating educational resources which link performance with musical theory, aural awareness, keyboard understanding, and harmony to encourage the development of a well-rounded musician.

 Phone 020 7353 8559